Tuesday, October 22, 2024

 Seriously the ACLU said that.
 Look it up.

 The thesis of this blog entry is that the assumption of wide-spread racism in law enforcement, instead of helping Black Americans and Low Income Americans, has hurt them seriously, and leaves them more likely to be the victims of crime.
-Additionally, that assumption, and constant refrain from Progressives that policing is racist, has left us with no viable solutions to the problems low income and minorities face.
+Additionally, that assumption, and constant refrain from Progressives that policing is racist, has left us with no viable solutions to the problems low income and minorities face of being protected from crime.

 Police "racism."

-The following is a comprehensive report by Rodney Balko on police "racism."
+The following is a comprehensive report by Radley Balko on police "racism."
 It purports to give "overwhelming evidence that the criminal justice system is racist."

 He presents dozens of studies.
 To his credit he also provides a few studies which do not seem to support his conclusion.